 Archi Roadmap

-This is not so much a linear roadmap where milestone follows milestone, but rather an outline of the set of features that we are working on or intend to work on over the coming months.
+This is not a linear roadmap where milestone follows milestone, but rather an outline of some of features that we’re working on or intend to work on.
 These development features run in parallel.

 Archi

-Archi 4.8 is the current version of Archi.
+Archi 5.x is the current version of Archi.
 Development work covers the core features of Archi.
-The focus of this version is improvements to the UI and support for macOS Big Sur.
+The focus of each new version is to iterate on existing features with improvements, optimisations and useful new features.

 jArchi and ACLI – Scripting and the Archi Command Line Interface